Chion82/KanColleRemoteController/README.md

 > Note:
 >* You should run the game by clicking "Restart Game" in the dashboard at least 1 time or you get "Loading" in the Game Status panel all the time.
->* After clicking "Restart Game" button in the dashboard, your server need 3~5 minutes to start the game and the auto game script (KanCollePlayerSimulator).
+>* After clicking "Restart Game" button in the dashboard, your server needs 3~5 minutes to start the game and the auto game script (KanCollePlayerSimulator).
 Meanwhile do not perform any mouse/keyboard actions on the server.

 #Reference Projects
 * [KanColleViewer](https://github.com/Grabacr07/KanColleViewer)